MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/webdriver.md

 ---
 # Automating and testing WebView2 with Microsoft Edge Driver

-Because WebView2 uses the Chromium web platform, WebView2 developers \(you\) may take advantage of standard web tooling for debugging and automation.
+Because WebView2 uses the Microsoft Edge \(Chromium\) web platform, WebView2 developers \(you\) may take advantage of standard web tooling for debugging and automation.
 Selenium is one such tool.
 It implements the W3C [WebDriver][W3cWebdriver2] API.
 You may use Selenium to create automated tests to simulate user interactions.

 Get started with the following steps.